-To further assess the diagnostic accuracy of MethylHBV in HCC patients, an receiver operating characteristic (ROC) curve analysis was conducted for 37 individuals without HCC (3 healthy individuals, 17 patients with hepatitis and 17 patients with cirrhosis) and 8 HCC patients (3 early stage HCC and 5 advanced HCC), and the area under the curve (AUC) was 0.93 (95% CI: 0.84-1.00; Fig S6).
-From the ROC curve, the sensitivity and specificity were 97.29% and 75% at the optimal cutoff point of 67.28% and this cutoff was adopted for the detection.
-Moreover, four patients with hepatitis or cirrhosis (P2, P14, P18, P19) with slightly MethylHBV approached the cutoff (Fig 4D, Table 2).
-One hepatitis patient, P14 had the average methylation level at 67.4%, with abnormal AFP level (141.9 ng/ml; Table 2) and this patient was diagnosed with HCC later.
+To further assess the diagnostic accuracy of MethylHBV in HCC patients, a receiver operating characteristic (ROC) curve with logistic regression was conducted for 37 individuals without HCC (3 healthy individuals, 17 patients with hepatitis and 17 patients with cirrhosis) and 8 HCC patients (3 early stage HCC and 5 advanced HCC), and the area under the curve (AUC) was 0.93 (95% CI: 0.84-1.00; Fig S6).
+From the ROC curve, the sensitivity and specificity were 97.29% and 75% when MethylHBV was 67.28% as the optimal cutoff point for tumor detection.
+Moreover, four patients with hepatitis or cirrhosis (P2, P14, P18, P19) with slightly MethylHBV approached the cutoff value (Fig 4D, Table 2).
+One hepatitis patient, P14 had the average methylation level at 67.4% and abnormal AFP level (141.9 ng/ml; Table 2), developing into HCC later within 6 month.
 Patient P19 was diagnosed as alcoholic cirrhosis, with the transaminase indicator and jaundice mildly abnormal at each of the follow-up time point.
-For patient P2 with chronic hepatitis and P18 with nash-related cirrhosis, both of them had no abnormal measurements observed and haven’t had tumor detected yet.
-Our results indicate hypo-methylation in HBV integration regions could be a potential biomarkers to evaluate the risk of the transformation from hepatitis and cirrhosis to HCC in patients with chronic hepatitis B.
+For patient P2 with chronic hepatitis and P18 with NASH-related cirrhosis, both of them had no abnormal measurements observed and haven’t had tumor detected yet.
+Our results indicate hypo-methylation in HBV integration regions could be a potential biomarker to evaluate the risk of the transformation from hepatitis and cirrhosis to HCC in patients with chronic hepatitis B.

 Discussion

 Chronic hepatitis B (CHB) is a major cause of HCC worldwide.
-Professional societies recommend HCC surveillance in patients with CHB with abdominal imaging (usually ultrasound) with or without alpha-fetoprotein every 6 months.
-The goal is to diagnosis HCC at early stage which is curable.
+Professional societies recommend HCC surveillance in patients with CHB with abdominal imaging (usually ultrasound) with or without alpha-fetoprotein every 6 months so that to diagnosis HCC at early stage which is curable.
 Unfortunately alpha-fetoprotein is neither sensitive nor specific, and there is a great need for a new non-invasive diagnostic test such as liquid biopsy for circulating tumor cell (35).
 Although WGBS of cell-free DNA has been proved effective for cancer detection (21), the cost of cfDNA WGBS in cancer patients is one of challenges for wide application.
 We explored the cfDNA methylome of hepatitis, cirrhosis and HCC patients and examined the feasibility of HCC detection using low-pass WGBS.
 We demonstrated the measurement of long-range methylation could be applied in low-pass cell-free WGBS at 5-million read pairs to reflect liver disease status of hepatitis, cirrhosis and HCC.
 Meanwhile, DNA hypomethylation in HBV integration regions was proved to potential biomarkers for cancer progress prediction.
 Our result showed that DNA methylation level in HBV integration regions was negatively correlated with AFP level, which proved the reliability of our result.
 Clinically, [add more discussion about this result and AFP?]

 Chan and colleagues applied genome-wide pervasive hypomethylation in hepatocellular carcinoma detection and shown low sequencing depth of ~10 million reads was available for the cell-free detection for cancer (18).
 In our study, although we required 5M qualified read pairs for low-pass WGBS for 54 samples, there were 2 samples only having 3.6M read pairs (Supplementary Table 3).
 The average correlation coefficient of 100 re-sampling were larger than 0.9 using 3M read pairs (Fig 1), and theoretically they were sufficient to evaluate the methylation level.
 So actually, the sequencing depth could be decreased to ~3 million read pairs with long-range DNA methylation measurement.